rr2661/CS4563/README.md

 I have found two sources that performed the same problem and returned their accuracy:

 * https://www.kaggle.com/nitinvijay23/predict-the-crime-category-knn-logistic/notebook

 This source used the 'K-nearest neighbor algorithm' to receive an accuracy of 22.7%.

 * http://cs229.stanford.edu/proj2015/254_report.pdf

-This source was not part of that competitions but did act on the very same problem.
-They tried a number or different test and cross referenced other data and got an accuracy of 39%.
+This source was not part of that competitions but did act on the very same problem as the competition.
+They tried a number of different tests (many not learned in this class), cross referenced other data, and got an accuracy of 39%.

-It is worth noting that the two sources above had ~30 classes.
+Both sources had ~30 classes.

 ### Solution
 [Solution](Crime_Project.ipynb)